 A neighborhood hotel that once hosted Hollywood luminaries like Jayne Mansfield and Frankie Avalon, the Flamingo has plenty of stories from halcyon days spent by the pool.
 Heated year-round, the pool and spacious inner courtyard will continue to serve as the social hub of the property.
 A list of poolside plans are in the works, including a vintage trailer that will be converted into a bar, and a cold water bucket experience which guests will be able to pair with a dip in the hot tub.

-Set to open in mid-June, the Lazeaway Club restaurant will offer indoor and outdoor dining by the pool from a menu with a Cal-Pacific twist.
+The new Lazeaway Club restaurant offers indoor and outdoor dining by the pool from a menu with a Cal-Pacific twist (read the review here).
 The pop-up Wild Bird, which gained a loyal following during the pandemic, will offer more casual poolside service and some of its menu items will be available for in-room dining, too.
 Work is also being finished on a music lounge, with hopes of hosting a series of outdoor concerts this summer.

 The second Sunday of every month, guests and community members are welcome to take part in the resort’s self-care series, hosted in partnership with Montecito Heights Health Club and Spa.
 Activities like Vinyasa yoga, Shamanic breath work and sound healing with Tibetan singing bowls take place throughout the day.
 An additional fee is required.

 Flamingo Resort, 2777 4th St, Santa Rosa, 707-545-8530, flamingoresort.com.
 Rates start at $189 a night, plus a $29 experience fee.
 Resort guests have access to the Montecito Heights Health Club and Spa.